-Bergamot Station is an internationally renowned creative arts complex, boasting some 30 venerable galleries and creative businesses.
+Bergamot Station Arts Center is an internationally renowned creative arts complex, boasting some 20 venerable galleries and creative businesses.
 The fine art galleries present regular and diverse rotating exhibitions featuring artists from all over the globe and across all mediums.
-Bergamot Station is a unique and unparalleled collection of fine art galleries.
-Throughout the year Bergamot Station hosts vibrant community and cultural activities and facilitates educational, non-profit and charitable events.
+Bergamot Station Arts Center is a unique and unparalleled collection of fine art galleries.
+Throughout the year Bergamot Station Arts Center hosts vibrant community and cultural activities and facilitates educational, non-profit and charitable events.

 From 1875 to 1953 the site served as a railroad station for the Los Angeles and Independence Railroad, then later the Santa Monica Air Line.
 When the trolley cars stopped running in 1953, the site’s warehouse buildings housed a celery packing operation, then an ice-making plant, and finally a factory for the manufacture of water heaters.
 Thereafter, the City of Santa Monica purchased the property which then sat abandoned, with plans for it to once again serve as an eventual transit stop, this time for a proposed light rail line running from Los Angeles to Santa Monica.

 Plans for the light rail were eventually shelved, so the City sought to find an interesting use for the site.
 They approached Wayne Blank, developer and co-owner of the Shoshana Wayne Gallery and asked him to conceive of an artistic use for the property.
 Blank established Bergamot Station, a nearly 5-acre, campus-like complex, which officially opened on September 17, 1994.
 The property returned to its roots on May 20, 2016 with the opening of the Expo Line and the adjacent 26th Street/Bergamot stop situated at the North end of Bergamot Station Arts Center.
 In 2018, the Santa Monica City-owned property went under new management with Worthe Real Estate Group.